About me

 After hours #

-I am keen on cutting-edge technologies and learning about creative business models.
-I can appreciate art and design in many forms.
-I enjoy individual sports and books that broaden my worldview.
-I am a minimalist who requires a clean room to work or relax.
-I value privacy, so I am not overly active on social media.
+I am passionate about cutting-edge technologies and intrigued by creative business models.
+I appreciate art and design in various forms.
+In my leisure time, I engage in individual sports and read books that broaden my worldview.
+As a minimalist, I thrive in a clean and organized environment for work and relaxation.
+Privacy is important to me, which is why I maintain a low profile on social media.

 Technology #

-I believe that any content developer in the IT sector should be a tech geek.
-It is much easier to document things that you find interesting.
-I enjoy discussing and ranting about tech trends and modern business models with my fellow content developers.
+I believe every content developer in the IT sector should be a tech geek.
+Documenting what interests you is far more engaging.
+I enjoy discussing and ranting about tech trends and modern business models.

-Here are some of the resources that enable me to stay up to date with the latest tech news:
+Here are some resources that keep me informed about the latest in tech:

 Podcasts